burkkyy/Workshop/library/arch/installation.md

 If you are not using LVM, go to [wiki](https://wiki.archlinux.org/title/Installation_guide) for info.

 ### 2.4 Setting up encrypted Partition (optional)
 Replace `sdX` with target partiton.
+This will most likey be the third partiton set up in 2.2

 ```bash
 cryptsetup luksFormat /dev/sdX